Analysts Call Attention: UBS Group AG (UBS)

 UBS Group AG (UBS) STOCK PRICE MOVEMENT:

-UBS Group AG (UBS) stock price positioned at -3.17% from the 52 week high and situated at 29.64% from 52 week low.
-4500058 shares traded on hands while it’s an average volume stands with 2.62M shares.
-In last trading session, the stock received negative focus on shares from Traders.
-The stock has performed -0.68% and it registered share value at $13.12 in recent trade transaction.
-It has dividend yield of 5.56%.

-VOLATILITY FACTOR: The stock remained 0.96% volatile in recent week and indicated 1.14% volatility in last month.
-The Company’s beta coefficient sits at 1.26.
+VOLATILITY FACTOR: The stock showed 1.36% volatility in recent week and indicated 1.18% volatility in last month.
+The Company’s beta coefficient sits at 1.27.
 Beta factor measures the amount of market risk associated with market trade.
 Higher the beta discloses more riskiness and lower the beta lower the risk.
-ATR value of 0.2 measure stock volatility.
+ATR value of 0.26 measure stock volatility.
 The Average True Range is an exponential moving average (14-days) of the True Ranges.

+UBS Group AG (UBS) received negative focus in Monday trading session.
+The stock has performed -5.33% and it registered share value at $12.25 in recent trade transaction.
+At present, the stock price sited at -9.59% from the 52 week high and situated at 21.05% from 52 week low.
+5277997 shares traded on hands while it’s an average volume stands with 2.78M shares.
+It has dividend yield of 5.96% .

 PROFITABILITY RATIOS: Return on Investment (ROI) is 1.60%.